VladBrok/meta-ads-mcp/README.md

     - Returns: Creative details including text, images, and URLs

 15. `mcp_meta_ads_create_ad_creative`
-    - Create a new ad creative using an uploaded image hash
+    - Create a new ad creative using an uploaded image hash or video ID
     - Inputs:
       - `account_id`: Meta Ads account ID (format: act_XXXXXXXXX)
       - `name`: Creative name
-      - `image_hash`: Hash of the uploaded image
+      - `image_hash`: Hash of the uploaded image (mutually exclusive with video_id)
+      - `video_id`: ID of the uploaded video (mutually exclusive with image_hash)
       - `page_id`: Facebook Page ID for the ad
-      - `link_url`: Destination URL
+      - `link_url`: Destination URL (for image creatives only)
       - `message`: Ad copy/text
-      - `headline`: Single headline for simple ads (cannot be used with headlines)
+      - `headline`: Single headline for simple ads (for image creatives only, cannot be used with headlines)
       - `headlines`: List of headlines for dynamic creative testing (cannot be used with headline)
-      - `description`: Single description for simple ads (cannot be used with descriptions)
+      - `description`: Single description for simple ads (for image creatives only, cannot be used with descriptions)
       - `descriptions`: List of descriptions for dynamic creative testing (cannot be used with description)
       - `dynamic_creative_spec`: Dynamic creative optimization settings
       - `call_to_action_type`: CTA button type (e.g., 'LEARN_MORE')
       - `instagram_actor_id`: Optional Instagram account ID
+      - `thumbnail_url`: Optional thumbnail image URL for video creatives
       - `access_token` (optional): Meta API access token
     - Returns: Confirmation with new creative details